Overview

 To create a Change Order Draft, you must have the Manager permission within PM access.
 To create a new Change Order, navigate to the Change orders tab, select “+New change order”, then enter the name of your change order.
 You can add a description of your change order if you'd like, though it is not mandatory.
 Once you're ready to create the change order, click "Create draft".

-Note: The "Name" of the Change Order can be adjusted later on - click on the pencil by the Name in the 'Draft' Change Order.
+Note: The "Name" of the Change Order can be adjusted later on in any state, not just ‘Draft’.
+This action can only be performed by Managers in the Change Order's creator's or assignee’s company.
+To do so, click on the pencil icon by the Name once you've opened the Change Order.

 Cost information is further split up by the cost sections on top (Materials, Labor, Equipment, Subcontractor), Cost markups, Cost summary, Backup documents, and Notes.